kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

     - LEDcolor: (int or string) Sets color of the status LED.
 If LEDcolor_off is defined and supported by the device, this is only used for "on" status.
         If a "color set" is used like "all unicorn", LEDnumber cannot be set to "LED {n}"; "all" LEDs must be configured or none will be.
     - LEDcolor_off: (Red 800 and Blue Series only; int or string) Sets color of status LED when off, for devices that support this feature.
-        Note that the Blue Series and Red 800 Series support separate colors for on and off while the Black 500 and Red 500 Series devices do not and will ignore the variable.
+        Note that the Blue Series and Red 800 Series support separate colors for on and off while the Black 500, Red 500, and White Series devices do not and will ignore the variable.
         If a "color set" is used like "all unicorn", LEDnumber cannot be set to "LED {n}"; "all" LEDs must be configured or none will be.
     - LEDbrightness: (float 0.0 – 10.0) Sets the brightness of the status LED.
 If LEDbrightness_off is defined and supported by the device, this is only used for "on" status.
         LEDbrightness is multiplied by 10 or rounded off for each device, depending on whether they support 0 – 100 or 0 – 10 brightness levels.
 This was done for backwards compatibility with old automations.